-Now you may be listing to me thinking: wow, what's next?
-The "Dogs United Party" or the "Riverbed Rally"?
-I do not know.
-But looking back in time to the earlier struggles mentioned, I suspect that contemporary observers may have found it equally absurd to extend political representation to the peripheral territories in past empires, to the formerly enslaved or even just the unskilled labour force in factories.
+Now you may be listening to me thinking: wow, what's next?
+The 'Dogs United Party' or the 'Riverbed Rally'?
+I don't know.
+But looking back in time to the earlier struggles mentioned, I suspect that contemporary observers may have found it equally absurd to extend political representation to the peripheral territories in past empires, to the formerly enslaved or even the unskilled labour force in factories.
 To get to a more pacified way of dealing with the current struggle over natural resources, allow me to spend a moment on the meaning of representation.

-Politically and legally, representation refers to a chain of delegation where people authorize another person to speak on their behalf.
+Politically and legally, representation refers to a chain of delegation where people authorise another person to speak on their behalf.
 It is one of the key concepts in democratic systems and comes with the challenge to ensure that governments and representative assemblies actually have the capacity to speak on behalf of society in all its diversity.
-Accordingly, electoral systems can be organized by relevant social groups, geographical units or other features.
-But the process alone is not necessarily the most relevant, the outcome also matters.
-In her 1967 book The Concept of Representation Hanna Pitkin distinguished between descriptive representation - where the delegates share the features of the people they represent - and substantive representation, where delegates focus on the issues that are of concerns to their constituency.
-We encounter this tension in politics all the time until this day: Can indigenous women only be represented by another indigenous woman? - Many of us might not be that restrictive, but we would all suspect that an assembly that contains neither women nor indigenous people will do a poor job to address their concerns.
+Accordingly, electoral systems can be organised by relevant social groups, geographical units or other features.
+But it is not the process alone that is important the outcome matters, too.
+In her 1967 book The Concept of Representation, Hanna Pitkin distinguished between descriptive representation - where the delegates share the features of the people they represent - and substantive representation, where delegates focus on the issues that are of concern to their constituency.
+To this day, we encounter this tension in politics all the time: Can indigenous women only be represented by another indigenous woman?
+Many of us might not be that restrictive, but we would all suspect that an assembly that contains neither women nor indigenous people will do a poor job addressing their concerns.
 This reasoning is behind the legitimate call for the greatest possible diversity in political life in liberal democracies - where not just majority rule matters, but also the interest of minorities.
 Descriptive representation is important, not least because a wealth of studies now show that it improves substantive representation.
-But I would like to focus on substantive representation, even without descriptive representation, because it allows to think creatively about the voice nature needs in political life.
-Why not assign representation for the most important aspects of our life on Earth, so as to be sure that somebody will be part of the discussion specifically to defend maritime life, air quality or biodiversity?
-After all, the word "Republic" comes from the Latin res publica, the public thing, which indicates that political life is about "making things public", as Bruno Latour and Peter Weibel argued in an art exhibit centred on an "object-oriented democracy".